Frequently Asked Questions about Proof of Humanity

 How long does the registration last?

-Registrations have a duration of one year.
+Registrations have a duration of two years.
 This means that users need to periodically reapply to the registry.
 The purpose of the limited registration period is to remove people who die and malicious submissions which might have made it into the list.
 Conditions to reapply are similar to the original application.

 You can reapply before the current registration period ends in order to avoid spending some time unregistered.
 Users reapplying (such that they have the required vouching and deposit) before their registration ends are considered registered for the entire period of their new application.

 What rules should I follow to submit a proper profile or to remove an incorrect one?

 Check the Proof of Humanity policy to obtain all the detailed conditions for a profile to be accepted or rejected from the registry.